Timothy C. Hain, MD . Return to hearing page Page last modified: October 28, 2013

 Typical doses are one tablet three times a day (florical) and one-two tablets three times a day (Monocal).
 Aldolescents are treated with 2.2 mg/day of sodium fluoride (Lippy and Berenholtz, 2008).
 After two years of fluoride treatment, the dose of fluoride is reduced from three times a day to once a day.
 Once the otospongiosis phase of otosclerosis is over and there is a clear cut otosclerosis documented by conductive hearing loss, fluoride may be stopped.
 The treatment is continued after surgery.

 Brookler has advocated use of medications designed for osteoporosis, the diphosphonate family in otosclerosis (e.g. Brookler, 1997; 2008).
 A double blinded study found no significant difference (Kennedy et al, 2003).
 Some studies even report worsening of hearing on these drugs (Yasil et al, 1998), which would be expected if the drug was ineffective.
+There is also concern about complications, especially involving the bones in the jaw.
 At this writing (2011), it is not clear whether these drugs are helpful.

 Lippy and Berenholtz suggest adding Caltrate and 30 mg of risedronate (a biphophonate -- Actonel) in persons who do not respond to Florical and Vitamin D. In other words, a combined approach.
 To our knowledge, there has been no controlled studies of this suggestion.